 7.6.2 Sponsoring departments must now submit a business case to DoF Supply when requiring the extension of an existing lease or the take up of new lease agreements.

-7.6.4 It may be necessary to consider short term extensions or interim relocation to other government leased accommodation with existing spare capacity where no other viable option exists in the immediate future, e.g. one to three years.
+7.6.4 It may be necessary to consider short term extensions or interim relocation to other government leased accommodation with existing spare capacity where no other viable option exists in the immediate future; for example, one to three years.

 7.6.5 The uptake of a new lease will only be considered in exceptional circumstances.
 Lease extensions or new leases will only be granted for a period of up to five years unless there are exceptional circumstances to consider otherwise.